 The Antimonopoly Act prohibits any mergers that substantially restrain competition in any particular field of trade.
-The Merger Guidelines provide the analytical framework and according to the Merger Guidelines, the JFTC will comprehensively consider the following factors in determining whether the effect of a merger may be substantial in restraining competition in a particular field of trade:
+The Merger Guidelines provide the analytical framework and according to the Merger Guidelines, the JFTC will comprehensively consider the following factors in determining whether

-- the position of the parties and the competitive situation of the relevant markets, including market shares and rankings, past competition situations, the production capacity of competitors, the degree of differentiation of relevant products/services and the parties' research and development activities; - the competitive pressure from overseas competitors, including tariffs and non-tariff barriers such as the degree of institutional barriers, import-related transportation costs, distribution issues, and the degree of substitutability;

-- the ease of market entry, including customer behaviours, the degree of institutional barriers to entry, and the degree of substitutability; - the competitive pressure from neighbouring product markets and neighbouring geographical markets; - the competitive pressure from users, including competition among users, ease of changing suppliers and market shrink; - overall business capabilities, such as conglomerate effect and bundling effect; - efficiencies; - the financial condition of the parties; and - the scale of the market.
+- the position of the parties and the competitive situation of the relevant markets, including market shares and rankings, past competition situations, the production capacity of competitors, the degree of differentiation of relevant products/services and the parties' research and development activities; - the competitive pressure from overseas competitors, including tariffs and non-tariff barriers such as the degree of institutional barriers, import-related transportation costs, distribution issues, and the degree of substitutability; - the ease of market entry, including customer behaviours, the degree of institutional barriers to entry, and the degree of substitutability; - the competitive pressure from neighbouring product markets and neighbouring geographical markets; - the competitive pressure from users, including competition among users, ease of changing suppliers and market shrink; - overall business capabilities, such as conglomerate effect and bundling effect; - efficiencies; - the financial condition of the parties; and - the scale of the market.